 To help you through this we have pulled together a Google Analytics audit checklist which we will continue to keep up to date as Google Analytics roll out any new features.
 This is the checklist we use to help all of our clients, and we’ve shaped and reformed it over time, hence why we so keen to share it and help other SEOs, digital marketers, and even small business owners who can use GA but want to make the next step up with their setup.

-Why a Google Analytics checklist?
+What's a Google Analytics checklist?

 A few months ago my colleague Benjamin Estes shared his technical audit checklist for human beings.
 This is, of course, very useful, but prior to even running said technical audit, one of the first things we do for our clients is take a look at their current analytics setup and provide them with a list of actions to improve their account.
 Ben covered the reason for checklists really well over in his post.
 Below is a snippet as to the reasons he (and I) believe a checklist is a useful approach to any SEO-related audit: